-A software bug may be defined as a coding error that causes an unexpected defect, fault, flaw, or imperfection in a computer program.
-In other words, if a program does not perform as intended, it is most likely a bug.
+A software bug is a coding error that causes an unexpected defect in a computer program.
+In other words, if a program does not perform as intended, it is most likely because of a bug.

-- Unclear software requirements are due to miscommunication as to what the software should or shouldn’t do.
-In many occasions, the customer may not be completely clear as to how the product should ultimately function.
-This is especially true when the software is a developed for a completely new product.
-Such cases usually lead to a lot of misinterpretations from any or both sides.
+Lack of organized communication leads to miscommunication.
+Most often this is the primary contributing factor for software bugs post development.
+Thereby, lack of clarity in communication can lead to an ambiguity in what the software should or shouldn’t do.
+In many occasions, the customer may not be completely clear on how the product should ultimately function.
+This is especially true when the software is developed for a completely new product.
+Such cases usually lead to a lot of misinterpretations from both sides.

-- Constantly changing software requirements cause a lot of confusion and pressure both on the development and testing teams.
-Often, a new feature added or existing feature removed can be linked to the other software modules or components in the software.
-Overlooking such issues causes bugs.
+Constantly changing software requirements cause a lot of confusion and pressure both on the development and software testing teams.
+Often, adding a new feature or removing existing feature can be linked to the other modules or components in the software.
+Overlooking such issues causes software bugs.

-- Rescheduling of resources, re-doing or discarding already completed work, changes in hardware/software requirements can affect the software too.
-Assigning a new developer to the project in midway can cause bugs.
-This is possible if proper coding standards have not been followed, improper code documentation, ineffective knowledge transfer etc. Discarding a portion of the existing code might just leave its trail behind in other parts of the software; overlooking or not eliminating such code can cause bugs.
-Serious bugs can especially occur with larger projects, as it gets tougher to identify the problem area.
+Rescheduling of resources, re-doing or discarding already completed work, changes in hardware/software requirements can affect the software too.
+Assigning a new developer to the project in midway can cause software bugs.
+This is possible if proper coding standards have not been followed, improper code documentation, ineffective knowledge transfer etc. Discarding a portion of the existing code might just leave its trail behind in other parts of the software; overlooking or not eliminating such code can cause software bugs.
+Furthermore, serious bugs can especially occur with larger projects, as it gets tougher to identify the problem area.